JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Juhee.md

 Poetry, sex, technology and pain are incandescent with this tension we have traced.
 But give up on the task of revision, release the reins and slacken that tension, and these filaments instantly dim.

 If nature is unjust, change nature!

+* inspection tool

+Magnet

+- It has N / S dipole
+- Invisible power.
+- Metal or iron is pulled.
+- Current action and magnetism.
+- Able to rotate.
+- Even when divided, magnetism always occurs.
+- Unable to separate the poles of a magnet.
+- Fixing objects and objects
+The Earth is also a giant magnet.
+Create adhesion